 The remainder of the paper is organized as follows.
 Section 2 describes our experimental design and establishes our main research questions.
 The experimental implementation is described in Section 3.
 In Sections 4 and 5 we discuss our experimental results.
 Concluding remarks are in Section 6.
-An Appendix contains the written instructions that were given to the subjects.
+Appendix A contains the written instructions that were given to the subjects.

-2 Experimental design and main research questions
+2. Experimental design and main research questions

 Our experiments are based on the Bagwell and Ramey (1991) model of oligopoly limit pricing.
-There are two incumbents, firms 1 and 2, and one potential entrant.
+There are two incumbents and one potential entrant.
 All three firms have the same marginal cost, which is either low or high with equal probabilities.
-The strategic interaction between the three firms evolves as follows.
-First, the two incumbents privately observe whether marginal cost is high (state H) or low (state L), and based on this information, they simultaneously choose their prices.
-Second, the potential entrant observes the incumbents' prices and updates his belief about whether marginal cost is high or low.
-Finally, the entrant decides whether or not to enter; entry is profitable only when cost is low.
+The strategic interaction between the three firms evolves over two periods.
+At the beginning of period 1, the two incumbents privately observe whether marginal cost is high (state H) or low (state L), and based on this information, they simultaneously choose their period-1 prices.
+The potential entrant observes the incumbents' period-1 prices, updates his belief about whether marginal cost is high or low, and decides whether or not to enter the market.
+If the entrant decides to enter, then all three firms compete in period 2 by choosing prices.
+If the entrant stays out, only the two incumbents compete in period 2.
+Entry is profitable only when cost is low.